 - Configure your Collector to connect to your data source and modify the Collector settings.

-By Default, the Collector will "spin up" the Simulator Plugin and Simulate the "Juice Factory" Filling process as a start
+By Default, the Collector will "spin up" the Simulator Plugin and Simulate the "Juice Factory" Filling process as a start.
+You can change your Data Source Type to OPC UA, MQTT, or Sparkplug.

 Verify Your Data